A Framework for Risk Assessment and Optimal Line Upgrade Selection to Mitigate Wildfire Risk: Test Case Results

 \subsection{Simple Example}

-In this straightforward example, the risk values of 10-km line segments in the RTS-GMLC are defined using the cumulative risk metric, as presented in \ref{eq:cum}.
-These risk values are then used as inputs to the optimization problem in \ref{eq:obj}.
+In this initial example, we solve the CCC problem variant for the RTS-GMLC system with non-segmented lines.
+Daily WFPI maps from the full 2021 year are used.
+Note that we assign risk values of zero to the transformers, which are included in the RTS branch dataset as lines of zero-length.
 For simplicity, the upgrade cost for each line is assumed to be 2 million USD per mile, in accordance with PG\&E estimates from \cite{2mil}.
-The total length of lines that can be upgraded is bound by a budget, which we choose here to be 300 million USD.
+The total length of lines that can be upgraded is bound by a budget, which we choose here to be 600 million USD.

-In this example, the model chooses 24 line segments to be upgraded out of the total 544, as shown in Fig. \ref{fig:ex_map}.
-This corresponds to 149.8 miles, or 4.5\% of the total line length.
+In this example, the CCC model chooses 8 lines to be upgraded out of the total 104, as shown in Fig. \ref{fig:ex_map}.
+This corresponds to 300 miles, or 9\% of the total line length.

-Among the 24 segments chosen for upgrade, the average of the mean cumulative risk values across scenarios $S$ for each line segment $r_l$ is 1127.2.
-The average value of the 24 standard deviations across scenarios $S$ for each line segment $r_l$ is 103.3.
-Among the 520 non-upgraded line segments, the average mean is 266.6 and the average standard deviation is 63.6.
+Among the 8 lines chosen for undergrounding, the average cumulative risk value $R_{l}^{\text{cum}}$ is 4.70e6.
+The standard deviation of $r_{l,s}^{\text{cum}}$ across different scenarios is 1.45e6.
+Among the remaining 96 lines, the average cumulative risk value $R_{l}^{\text{cum}}$ is 1.06e6, and $r_{l,s}^{\text{cum}}$ has a standard deviation of 0.305e6 across scenarios.
 From these numbers, we conclude that our method successfully chooses high risk lines for undergrounding.
-We also see that the wildfire risk variability across different days is higher for the high risk lines, which is as expected since there is not always high wildfire risk conditions.
+We also see that the wildfire risk variability across different days is higher for the high risk lines (i.e., they have a larger standard deviation across days), which is as expected since there is not always high wildfire risk conditions.